-Network Security - services and whitelisting
+Network Security - explicitly allowing services

-The CloudBox also needs to connect to an NTP server on port 123 (egress) to get the time and date, which is used for the certificate to verify and connect over https.
+The CloudBox also needs to connect to an NTP server on port 123 to get the time and date, which is used for the certificate to verify and connect over https.

 If your firewall/proxy or endpoints have content filters installed, the following audio file types need to be allowed: OGG, MP4 (AAC Codec) and MP3